-Nashville school shooting: How the attack unfolded
+Bodycam footage shows how Nashville school shooting unfolded

 The two officers have been identified as Rex Engelbert, a four-year veteran of the force, and Michael Collazo, a nine-year veteran.
 At the time the officers arrived, the suspect was firing at police from an upstairs window, according to Nashville police.

-Nashville Police Chief John Drake has said investigators believe that the suspect's shooting from the window displayed "some training", as the shooter was firing from an elevated position slightly behind the window "so she wouldn't be an easy target."
+Nashville Police Chief John Drake has said investigators believe that the suspect's shooting from the window displayed "some training", as the shooter was firing from an elevated position slightly behind the window "so she wouldn't be an easy target".

-The footage - which has been blurred so that the shooter cannot be seen - shows Mr Engelbert arriving at the school and quickly arming himself with a rifle from the boot of his vehicle.
-It is unclear what exact time this took place, as the body cam has no time stamp.
+The footage shows Mr Engelbert arriving at the school and quickly arming himself with a rifle from the boot of his vehicle.
+It is unclear what exact time this took place, as the bodycam has no time stamp.

 As he exits his vehicle, an unidentified woman tells him that "the kids are all locked down" but that two children are unaccounted for.
-Soon after, the woman - who appears to be in communication with staff members inside - notes that "a bunch of kids" are upstairs.
+Soon after, the woman, who appears to be in communication with staff members inside, notes that "a bunch of kids" are upstairs.

 Just over a minute after arriving, Mr Engelbert and the other officers enter the school and begin a methodical sweep of the first floor before moving up towards the second, where gunfire can be clearly heard.

-In a second clip - taken from Mr Collazo's body cam - an officer can be heard remarking that "we've got one down", to which Mr Collazo replies "keep pushing".
+In a second clip - taken from Mr Collazo's bodycam - an officer can be heard remarking that "we've got one down", to which Mr Collazo replies: "Keep pushing."
 The officers then begin jogging down a hall, past a victim on the floor.

 The video shows that Mr Engelbert first encountered the shooter after rounding a corner into an atrium from where Hale appeared to be shooting.

-He then fires four shots at the shooter, who falls to the ground.
+He fires four shots at the shooter, who falls to the ground.
 Approaching officers fire four more shots and demand that the shooter stop moving.
 The suspect's weapons are then removed as the shooter lays motionless in front of the atrium window.

-The fatal shooting of the suspect took place at about 10:24 AM, less than four minutes after officers first pulled up to the school in their vehicles.
+The fatal shooting of the suspect took place less than four minutes after officers first pulled up to the school in their vehicles.

 What have police said about the response?